Unsupervised Multi-hop Question Answering by Question Generation

-Our unsupervised model \model attains 30.5 $F_1$ on the HybridQA test set and 68.6 $F_1$ on the HotpotQA dev set, outperforming all the unsupervised baselines (Z1, Z4, Z5, Z6) by large margins.
-Without using their annotated data, the $F1$ gap to the fully-supervised version is only $19.5$ and $14.2$ for HybridQA and HotpotQA, respectively.
-In particular, the results of Z2 and Z3 even outperform the two weak supervised baselines (S1 and S2) in HybridQA.
+Our unsupervised model \model attains 30.5 $F_1$ on the HybridQA test set and 68.6 $F_1$ on the HotpotQA dev set, outperforming all the unsupervised baselines (U1, U4, U5, U6) by large margins.
+Without using their human-annotated training data, the $F1$ gap to the fully-supervised version is only $19.5$ and $14.2$ for HybridQA and HotpotQA, respectively.
+In particular, the results of U2 and U3 even outperform the two weak supervised baselines (S1 and S2) in HybridQA.
 This demonstrates the effectiveness of \model in generating good multi-hop questions for training the QA model.